Velocee/vlc-sdk/README.md

 ###Usage

 Get the sdk instance by calling [VlcSdk getObj] which returns a singleton.
-All methods are called from this object.
+All methods are called using this object.

+#####Resource Support

+Supported resources are images (all types) and HTML5 videos.

 #####Initializing